dubgeiser/aoc2024/README.md

 Once I saw the map { id: {pos, size}, ...} I got the strong feeling that we could build up the necessary data much easier...

+## Day 11
+Part 2: aha moment of caching results (think there was a similar thing in previous years)

+TODO: Does Go support memoization (cf. Python's @functools.cache decorator)?

 <!-- vim: set spell: -->